JamesSinnott1994/Quiz-Game/README.md

 ### Surface

 #### Typography
-- Two fonts will be used in this application:
+- Two fonts are used in this application:
-    - The [Calistoga](https://fonts.google.com/specimen/Calistoga?preview.text_type=custom) font will be used for any headers.
+    - The [Calistoga](https://fonts.google.com/specimen/Calistoga?preview.text_type=custom) font is used for any headers.
-    - The [Caladea](https://fonts.google.com/specimen/Caladea?preview.text_type=custom) font will be used for the text, questions, buttons and answers.
+    - The [Caladea](https://fonts.google.com/specimen/Caladea?preview.text_type=custom) font is used for the text, questions, buttons and answers.

 #### Colour scheme
 - Background colour  ![#e6ece2](https://placehold.it/15/e6ece2/000000?text=+)<br>